joaotavora/yasnippet/doc/define_snippet.rst

 And specify the condition for a snippet that you're going to expand in comment to be evaluated to the symbol ``force-in-comment``.
-Then it can be expanded as you expected.
+Then it can be expanded as you expected, while other snippets like ``if`` still can't expanded in comment.

 The Syntax of the Template
 ==========================